- See the most famous sights of Madrid on a guided walk

 - Tour historic medieval/Moorish towns like Mérida and Cáceres

-|Day 1||Arrival in Madrid - Evening Tapas Tour||Madrid|
+|Day 1||Arrive in Madrid, Evening Tapas Experience||Madrid|

-|Day 2||Private City Tour - Discover Madrid's Royal Legacy||Madrid|
+|Day 2||Private City Walk, Discover Madrid's Royal Legacy||Madrid|

-|Day 3||Pick up Rental Car - Drive to Toledo - City Tour||Toledo|
+|Day 3||Pick up Rental Car, Drive to Toledo, City Walk||Toledo|

-|Day 4||Drive From Toledo to Almagro - Stop at Las Tablas de Daimiel||Almagro|
+|Day 4||Drive to Almagro via Las Tablas de Daimiel||Almagro|

-|Day 5||Explore La Mancha - Drive to Valdepeñas||Valdepeñas area|
+|Day 5||Explore La Mancha, Drive to Valdepeñas||Valdepeñas|

-|Day 7||Drive From La Mancha to Mérida - Guided City Tour||Mérida|
+|Day 7||Drive to Mérida, Guided City Walk||Mérida|

-|Day 8||Drive from Mérida to Cáceres - Tour Old Town||Cáceres|
+|Day 8||Drive to Cáceres, Explore the Old Town||Cáceres|

-|Day 9||Drive to Trujillo - Guided Tour||Trujillo|
+|Day 9||Drive to Trujillo, Guided Walk||Trujillo|

 |Day 10||Day Trip to Monfragüe National Park||Trujillo|